Put that burger down! Wait… Is that a veggie burger?

-- They eat more whole foods, and avoid unhealthy, processed meats
+- They eat more whole foods and avoid unhealthy, processed meats

 And the punchline: “…vegetarians had a 29% lower risk of early death from heart disease and an 18% lower risk for cancer.”

 Confusing, to say the least.
 But what the study’s authors are trying to convey is that simply abstaining from meat isn’t enough.
-This is what got our friend Howard Lyman, the rancher from Mad Cowboy into trouble, when he started down the vegetarian path (Boca burgers and ice cream, all day long).
+This is what got our friend Howard Lyman, the rancher from Mad Cowboy into trouble when he started down the vegetarian path (Boca burgers and ice cream, all day long).

 Another way to think of it: If Homer Simpson stopped eating meat but kept on being Homer, do you think he’d add much to his longevity?
-Duff beer and zero exercise, while being exposed to radiation at Mr. Burns’s nuclear power plant likely wouldn’t do much for him.
+Duff beer and no exercise, while being exposed to radiation at Mr. Burns’s nuclear power plant likely wouldn’t do much for him.

-My bottom-line is this: All of the studies I’ve read up on, including the Blue Zones and elsewhere, have shown a strong correlation between limited or zero meat consumption and healthy, long life.
+My bottom line is this: All of the studies I’ve read up on, including the Blue Zones and elsewhere, have shown a strong correlation between limited or zero meat consumption and healthy, long life.

 I love that Mrs. Cubert stuck with it.
 Our vegetarian journey started together back in early 2008.
 And even though I’ve backslid to 80% vegetarian / 80% primal, we’ve made it work for us.
 The kids are vegetarians too.
 But on occasion, if there’s bacon to be had, they become little Homers.

 Oh.
 That “primal” thing… Yeah, I’ve read up on the Paleo and Primal diets, and for a year or so I practically doubled up on my meat intake.
 I’ve since ratcheted back to eating meat only once or twice a week on average.
-During that “full-on primal” stage, it was interesting to see how low my cholesterol and blood pressure clocked-in, despite all that extra meat and coconut oil…
+During that “full-on primal” stage, it was interesting to see how low my cholesterol and blood pressure clocked in, despite all that extra meat and coconut oil…

 The extra protein was a key benefit of my primal diet phase.
-When you hit your 40s, it’s time to ramp up your intake of protein big-time, since us old people struggle to process it as well.
+When you hit your 40s, it’s time to ramp up your intake of protein big-time, since we old people struggle to process it as well.
 That said, there are plenty of non-meat protein sources available.